kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Memory limit decreases with `RestartRequired` are still allowed.

+### Swap

+Currently (v1.33), if swap is enabled & configured, burstable pods are allocated swap based on their memory requests.
+Since resizing swap requires more thought and additional design, we will forbid resizing memory requests of such containers for now.
+Since the API server is not privy to the node's swap configuration, this will be surfaced as resizes being marked `Infeasible`.

+We try to relax this restriction in the future.

 ### Sidecars

 Sidecars, a.k.a. restartable InitContainers can be resized the same as regular containers.
 There are